mateusoliveira43/cly/README.md

 ## Tasks

 - [ ] Option to edit and translate error messages as well.
-- [ ] Add linter and quality measures to code.
+- [ ] Add quality measures to code.
+- [ ] Remove docstring rule for tests files.

 # About the Template